comboshreddies/kubectl-tks/README.md

 You can checkk files in local directory, there should be nginx-sample1- .env files for each pod Also you can attach tmux, as it's left running.

+### sequence.json - scripts - scripts with OP_ commands
-in sequence.json scripts there is :
+In sequence.json scripts there is :
 ```console
     "env-nginx-simple-t": [
         "{{OP_INFO}} execute env on each pod and put to pod.env file, terminate tmux",